|Sonia Ann Varghese, MD, MPH, MBA (PGY-5)

 |Nathaniel Wooten, MD (PGY-4)

 Nate received his medical degree from UNC-Chapel Hill.
 He grew up in Raleigh, NC and went to undergraduate school at Wake Forest University.
-Nathan’s areas of interest are concussion and epilepsy.
+Nate’s areas of interest are concussion and epilepsy.
 He chose UNC because of the warm people, wonderful location, and its strong commitment to education.
 Some of his hobbies include exercising, cooking, and backpacking.

 |Luke Quehl, MD (PGY-3)